The Department of Philosophy is part of the School of Philosophical and Historical Inquiry (SOPHI).

 Senior-advanced (3000 level) units are also chosen based on your own interests and allow you to look further at specific topics.
 These units invite you to engage deeply in the relevant debates.
 Senior units continue to introduce more detailed content in the various areas of philosophy, and in these units, you will critically engage with philosophical texts, formulate philosophical problems and answers to these problems, and through this process gain a deep knowledge of the areas of philosophy covered by the units taken.
 You complete at least 6 credit points at 3000 level.

-The requirement for entry to fourth year honours is an average of 70 percent or above across 48 senior credit points of Philosophy.
+The requirement for entry to fourth year Honours is an average of 70 percent or above in 48 senior credit points of Philosophy.

 Information on our units of study and staff with whom to discuss the program is available at sydney.edu.au/arts/philosophy or by phoning the school office on +61 2 9351 2862.